statamic/docs/content/collections/fieldtypes/users.md

     name: query_scopes
     type: string
     description: >
-      Allows you to specify a [query scope](/extending/query-scopes-and-filters#scopes) which should be applied when retrieving selectable users.
-Make sure to specify the "handle" of the query scope, eg. `my_awesome_scope`.
+      Allows you to specify a [query scope](/extending/query-scopes-and-filters#scopes) which should be applied when retrieving selectable assets.
+You should specify the query scope's handle, which is usually the name of the class in snake case.
+For example: `MyAwesomeScope` would be `my_awesome_scope`.
 stage: 4
 id: 0f8102b9-c948-4264-8cb8-cbfbd0415a04
 ---